Gestational trophoblastic disease

 Staging of GTN

 Staging is based on anatomic sites of disease involvement.
 The lungs are the most frequent site of metastases from GTN.
+Table I states the anatomic staging of GTN by the International Federation of Gynecology and Obstetrics (FIGO).

 |Stage I: Strictly confined to the uterine corpus|